legendarycode3/nft-smart-contract/README.md

 The repository is organized into several independent components, each with a dedicated responsibility. </br>

 #### Smart Contracts
 The `src` directory contains the core ERC-721 smart contracts.
-Implements a traditional ERC-721
+Implements a traditional ERC-721 NFT where metadata is stored

 * **BasicNft.sol**: